 ACCESSIBILITY: PARKING...
 Gravel dirt combo parking area by water, along gravel roads, and around the bay; PATHS/TRAILS...
 None; RESTROOMS/FACILITIES/SHADE… None.
 Some shade in summer due to a few small trees; SENSORY...
 No sensory tactile markers for those with visual and other impairments.
 DOCKS/LAUNCHES/PLATFORMS… None.
 Launch off bank; DIRECT WATER ACCESS… No access for wheeled mobility devices; TRANSFER SYSTEMS...
 None; CAMPING...
 Primitive camping allowed; O.T.H.E.R… Oddities/Barriers: Lots of sand; Terrain: Level to about 7% grade; H2O/Water: Water normally murky.
 Water temperature in the summer can be around 60 to 70 degree.
 No drinking water available; Environmental Conditions: High winds and hot temperatures in the summer; Resources: Food, drinks, and gas in Potholes Reservoir resort area and in city of Moses Lake.

-This is the most boat launch like location on this side of the reservoir.
-Even though there is lots of sand there is also gravel, and rocks that make this launch site more suited to larger boats.
+This is a popular area to launch one's boat on this side of the reservoir.
+Even though there is lots of sand there is also gravel like surfaces, and rocks that make this launch site more suited to larger boats.
 The road to this site is rather rough.
 The bay at this site is the largest on this side of the lake, out of the three bays.
 It's a nice place to swim and paddle/sail in a somewhat protect bay.
 And there are 3 separate restrooms facilities close and north of this site.
 Directions/Maps: This site is located off of Road G SE after passing both K5 and Ditch Rd heading west.
 As you hit a big sweeping turn in the road keep an eye out to the left/south and make a sharp turn onto a gravel road the leads to the reservoir.
 This gravel road will lead right into the reservoir.
-If you pass this site or before you get to the launch and go right it will lead you long beach and restrooms... please use these GPS reading in google.com/maps to get accurate directions with the follow GPS coordinates 46.998546, -119.280043 .
+If you pass this site or before you get to the launch and go right it will lead you long beach and restrooms... please use these GPS reading in google.com/maps to get accurate directions with the follow GPS coordinates 46°59'54.8"N 119°16'48.2"W .

 ACCESSIBILITY: PARKING...
 Gravel dirt combo parking area by the water and along gravel roads; PATHS/TRAILS...
 None; RESTROOMS/FACILITIES/SHADE… 3 separate fully accessible restrooms all less than a mile of each other.
 Some shade in summer due to a few small trees along the shore; SENSORY...
 No sensory tactile markers for those with visual and other impairments.
 DOCKS/LAUNCHES/PLATFORMS… None.
 Launch off bank; DIRECT WATER ACCESS… No access for wheeled mobility devices; TRANSFER SYSTEMS...
 None; CAMPING...
 Primitive camping allowed; O.T.H.E.R… Oddities/Barriers: Lots of sand; Terrain: Level to about 7% grade; H2O/Water: Water normally murky.
 Water temperature in the summer can be around 60 to 70 degree.
 No drinking water available; Environmental Conditions: High winds and hot temperatures in the summer; Resources: Food, drinks, and gas in Potholes Reservoir resort area and in city of Moses Lake.

-This beach area is several miles long.
+This beach is appropriately names Long Beach as this area is several miles long.
 The road to this site is rather rough.
 There are 3 separate restrooms facilities within less than a mile of each other along the beach area.
 Directions/Maps: This site is located off of Road G SE after passing both K5 and Ditch Rd heading west.
 As you hit a big sweeping turn in the road keep an eye out to the left/south and make a sharp turn onto a gravel road the leads to the reservoir.
 This gravel road will lead right to the reservoir and beach area.
-There are two other gravel roads after making the turn that also lead to the beach area... please use these GPS reading in google.com/maps to get accurate directions with the follow GPS coordinates 47.001210, -119.286042 .
+There are two other gravel roads after making the turn that also lead to the beach area... please use these GPS reading in google.com/maps to get accurate directions with the follow GPS coordinates 47°00'04.4"N 119°17'09.8"W

 ACCESSIBILITY: PARKING...
 Gravel dirt combo parking area by the water, along gravel roads, and beach; PATHS/TRAILS...
 None; RESTROOMS/FACILITIES/SHADE… 3 separate fully accessible restrooms all less than a mile of each other.
 Some shade in summer due to a few small trees along the shore; SENSORY...
 No sensory tactile markers for those with visual and other impairments.
 DOCKS/LAUNCHES/PLATFORMS… None.
 Launch off bank; DIRECT WATER ACCESS… No access for wheeled mobility devices; TRANSFER SYSTEMS...
 None; CAMPING...
 Primitive camping allowed; O.T.H.E.R… Oddities/Barriers: Lots of sand; Terrain: Level to about 7% grade; H2O/Water: Water normally murky.
 Water temperature in the summer can be around 60 to 70 degree.
 No drinking water available; Environmental Conditions: High winds and hot temperatures in the summer; Resources: Food, drinks, and gas in Potholes Reservoir resort area and in city of Moses Lake.

 This access site is much like a boat launch with wide gravel, sand combo launch.
 There area gets real muddy during the wet times of year.
+It is right by and under powerlines.
+Going to this site is pretty easy due to following the powerlines as you get close to the reservoir.
 Directions/Maps: Coming from the west on I90, Turn right/south toward Mae Valley, and follow road around to the right onto S. Frontage Rd NW.
 Stay on this road until you come to the wide gravel road just past the large powerline system, with Public Access/Fishing sign.
-Follow powerlines that run along the road, when the power lines turn east, turn east onto the gravel road to the launch... please use these GPS reading in google.com/maps to get accurate directions with the follow GPS coordinates 47.066354, -119.359189 .
+Follow powerlines that run along the road, when the power lines turn east, turn east onto the gravel road to the launch... please use these GPS reading in google.com/maps to get accurate directions with the follow GPS coordinates 47°03'58.9"N 119°21'33.1"W

 ACCESSIBILITY: PARKING...
 Gravel dirt combo parking area by the launch area; PATHS/TRAILS...
 None; RESTROOMS/FACILITIES/SHADE… No restrooms.
 No shade.
 Trees could supply shade in the summer but when the water is at normal level or higher the trees are in the water; SENSORY...
 No sensory tactile markers for those with visual and other impairments.
 DOCKS/LAUNCHES/PLATFORMS… No docks/platforms.
 Wid grave, sand, dirt/mud launch; DIRECT WATER ACCESS… No access for wheeled mobility devices; TRANSFER SYSTEMS...
 None; CAMPING...
 Primitive camping allowed; O.T.H.E.R… Oddities/Barriers: Lots of sand; Terrain: Level to about 5% grade; H2O/Water: Water normally murky.
 Water temperature in the summer can be around 60 to 70 degree.
 No drinking water available; Environmental Conditions: High winds and hot temperatures in the summer.
 Mudd; Resources: Food, drinks, and gas in the in city of Moses Lake.

 This muddy marsh area leads south into the reservoir.
 There are various locations along the read when water is on either side of the road to launch a lightweight non-motorized watercraft into.
 Launching on the south side of the road leads you to more open water and the reservoir.
+Across the water from this launch (east) are the Moses Lake Sand Dunes.
 Directions/Maps: Coming from the west on I90, Turn right/south toward Mae Valley, and follow road around to the right onto S. Frontage Rd NW.
 Stay on this road until you come to the wide gravel road just past the large powerline system, with Public Access/Fishing sign.
 Follow powerlines that run along the wide main road, when main gravel road turns west away from the power lines turn with the road and do not continue straight with the power lines.
 Once the road has water on either side there are several places you can park, which are next to places to launch.
 Be advised that sometimes this road is totally flooded.
 If you continue on this road in the direction you were going it will lead you back to the HWY, as long as you stay on the main gravel road.
-This road will turn to the right and back north toward I90... please use these GPS reading in google.com/maps to get accurate directions with the follow GPS coordinates 47.057606, -119.422299 .
+This road will turn to the right and back north toward I90... please use these GPS reading in google.com/maps to get accurate directions with the follow GPS coordinates 47°03'27.4"N 119°25'20.3"W

 ACCESSIBILITY: PARKING...
 Gravel dirt combo parking area by the water, along gravel roads, and beach; PATHS/TRAILS...
 None; RESTROOMS/FACILITIES/SHADE… None.
 Some shade in summer due to a few small trees along the shore; SENSORY...
 No sensory tactile markers for those with visual and other impairments.
 DOCKS/LAUNCHES/PLATFORMS… None.
 Launch off bank; DIRECT WATER ACCESS… No access for wheeled mobility devices; TRANSFER SYSTEMS...
 None; CAMPING...
 Primitive camping allowed; O.T.H.E.R… Oddities/Barriers: Lots of sand; Terrain: Level to about 5% grade; H2O/Water: Water normally murky.
 Water temperature in the summer can be around 60 to 70 degree.
 No drinking water available; Environmental Conditions: High winds and hot temperatures in the summer.
 Lots of mudd; Resources: Food, drinks, and gas in Potholes Reservoir resort area and in city of Moses Lake.